thirddegree/HatchitCore/README.md

 make
 ```

-On Windows you'll probably want to run the CMake GUI to make a Visual Studio
-project
+### Windows

+On Window's you'll just need CMake and a C++ compiler as well.
+However,
+when selecting the generator in CMake, make sure to use the 64-bit target!
+(E.g. "Visual Studio 14 2015 Win64")

-### Building tests
+## Building tests

 Building tests works best on Linux.
 Travis CI is used to automate tests whenever
 you push to the repo.